imleibao/annotated_bert_chinese/README.md

 This repo is based on [Bert-Pytorch-Chinese-TextClassification](https://github.com/xieyufei1993/Bert-Pytorch-Chinese-TextClassification) which basically refers to [huggingface](https://github.com/huggingface/transformers) , I guess [v0.6.2](https://github.com/huggingface/transformers/releases/tag/v0.6.2).

 # How to use it
-This repo is created to illustrate the key code when using bert to classify chinese text.
+This repo is created to illustrate the key code when using bert to classify chinese text(fine-tuning).

-The file "annotated_run_classifier_word.ipynb", the core of this repo, will give you all pictures about how to handle chinese text classification task with bert.
+The file "annotated_run_classifier_word.ipynb" & "modeling.ipynb", the core of this repo, will give you all pictures about how to handle chinese text classification task with bert.
 Just read it.

 Feel free to use it.